JDChallenger/WHO_NI_Tutorial/README.md

 ## Update (February 2025): Community Studies
 This repository has been updated, to also include a tutorial on assessing field-aged nets, collected during community studies.
 All the materials pertaining to community studies (R code and the PDF version of the tutorial) can be found in the folder 'Community_Studies'.
 A hyperlink to the relevant WHO documentation will appear here when it is available

+## Update (May 2025): Regeneration Studies for ITNs
+This repository has been updated to include guidance on estimating the regeneration time for ITNs, after washing.